-- Periodic checking of the oil level and its lubricating conditions; - Checking the bearing noise and vibration levels;Monitoring of the operating temperatures and - retightening of the fastening and assembly screws; In order to facilitate the heat exchange with the anvironment the frame must be kent along without - environment, the frame must be kept clean, without external oil or dust accumulation; - The NDE bearing is electrically insulated.
+- Periodic checking of the oil level and its lubricating conditions; - Checking the bearing noise and vibration levels; - Monitoring of the operating temperatures and retightening of the fastening and assembly screws; - In order to facilitate the heat exchange with the environment, the frame must be kept clean, without external oil or dust accumulation; - The NDE bearing is electrically insulated.
 The spherical seat surfaces of the bearing shell on the frame are covered with insulating material.
 Never remove this cover; - The anti-rotation pin is also insulated, and the seals are made of non-conducting material;